webmachine/webmachine-ruby/documentation/how-it-works.md

 ### Guidelines

-* A collection resource (eg. /orders) should be implemented as a separate class to a single object resource (eg. /orders/1), as the routes represent diffrent underlying objects with different "facts".
+* A collection resource (eg. /orders) should be implemented as a separate class to a single object resource (eg. /orders/1), as the routes represent different underlying objects with different "facts".
 For example, the orders _collection_ resource probably always exists (but may be empty), however the order with ID 1 may or may not exist.

 [callbacks]: https://github.com/seancribbs/webmachine-ruby/blob/master/lib/webmachine/resource/callbacks.rb
 [diagram]: http://webmachine.basho.com/images/http-headers-status-v3.png